1030minouche/Phisher/README.md

 - `curl`
 - `php`

-> All the dependencies will be installed automatically when you run **Zphisher** for the first time.
+> All the dependencies will be installed automatically when you run **phisher** for the first time.
 </details>

 <details>